apollo

 • This apparatus will help doctors study the minute internal structures within the eye.
 As a result, they can detect any issues and abnormalities in the eyes easily.

-• Applanation Tonometry: Applanation tonometry is a test used to determine the fluid pressure in the eyes.
+• Applanation Tonometry: Applanation tonometry is a test used to determine eye fluid pressure.
 This test uses a slit-lamp microscope equipped with a forehead and chin support.
-At the tip of the apparatus, there is a tiny cone with a flat end that touches the cornea.
+At the tip of the apparatus is a tiny cone with a flat end that touches the cornea.
 This helps the doctor figure out how much pressure is required to flatten it temporarily.

-Surgical Treatment: Surgery is the only way to get rid of a cataract.
+Surgical Treatment: Surgery is the only way to eliminate a cataract.
 The surgery involves removing the clouded lens and putting an artificial one in its place.
 This lens is known as an intraocular lens and will stay in the eye permanently.

 In rare cases, people might have other eye conditions that might not accommodate using the intraocular lens.
 In this case, the cataract is removed, and vision is corrected with the help of contact lenses or eyeglasses.
 Cataract surgeries are generally of two types: